ashikagah/DRLND_Continous_Control/Report.md

 # Continuous Control

 ## Goal
-In this project, I build a reinforcement learning (RL) agent that controls a robotic arm within Unity's [Reacher](https://github.com/Unity-Technologies/ml-agents/blob/master/docs/Learning-Environment-Examples.md#reacher) environment.
-The goal is to get 20 different robotic arms to maintain contact with the green spheres.

-A reward of +0.1 is provided for each timestep that the agent's hand is in the goal location.
-Thus, the goal of your agent is to maintain its position at the target location for as many time steps as possible.
+To build a deep reinforcement learning agent that controls 20 robotic arms to maintain contact with the green balls.
+A reward of +0.1 is provided for each timestep when the agent's hand is in contact with the green balls.
+The environment is considered solved when the agents achive a mean score of +30.

-In order to solve the environment, our agent must achieve a score of +30 averaged across all 20 agents for 100 consecutive episodes.

 ![Trained Agent][image1]